 It also requires reasonable modifications in policies, practices, and procedures, to include people with disabilities.
 As service dogs are not pets, any “no pets” policy must be modified to allow service dogs into a facility or program.

 Service Dog Laws Wyoming – What is a Service Animal?

-There are three (3) main definitions of service dog or service animal, so if you’re feeling confused, you’re not the only one.
-There are multiple different laws which govern the use of service dogs.
+There are three (3) main definitions of a service dog or service animal, so if you’re feeling confused, you’re not the only one.
+There are multiple different laws that govern the use of service dogs.

 So the easiest way to think about it is to think about a situation in terms of:

 - Whether it has to do with public access rights

 - Whether it has to do with a housing situation

 - Or whether it has to do with air travel

 In other words and as an example, an emotional support dog (which we will get into) that is permitted into a residential tenancy situation as an assistance dog, may still not qualify as a service dog under ADA laws, and so may still be excluded from going to a restaurant or another public place.